dzl-dm/i2b2-core/README.md

 > _NOTE:_ It is not recommended to change "Project Id" or "Project Path" as they require additional, complementary, changes.
 You risk making the project inaccessible.

 ### Enable SAML SSO logins
 Since version 1.7.13, i2b2 has included some support for SAML authentication allowing deployment in a Single-Sign-On (SSO) infrastructure.
 It is not possible to integrate this completely into the docker images, there are some steps which must be completed manually or by infrastructure management systems.
-I2b2's own documentation for SAML is [here](https://community.i2b2.org/wiki/pages/viewpage.action?pageId=55706050)
+I2b2's own documentation for SAML is [here](https://community.i2b2.org/wiki/pages/viewpage.action?pageId=55706050).
+We have made this toggleable via environment variables since version v1.7.13-3.
+You would not need to clone a new repository or use new docker images if you are already runnning this version or higher.

 #### Pre-requisites
-* An identity provider (IDP), such as [KeyCloak](https://www.keycloak.org/) (We will use some examples related to KeyCloak, so terminology may reflect this, but another provider can be used instead)
+* An IDentity Provider (IDP), such as [KeyCloak](https://www.keycloak.org/) (We will use some examples related to KeyCloak, so terminology may reflect this, but another provider can be used instead)
 * An HTTPS proxy for i2b2 (We also provide this possibility under our [docker compositions](https://github.com/dzl-dm/dwh-compositions) repository)

 Now we can configure i2b2 as the Service Provider (SP)